deathworlders/online/content/books/deathworlders/chapter-22-warhorse-pt3-third-year.md

 "Why's there such a thing?"
 Drew asked, curious.

-Powell thought about it. "the lads…look, this may sound bloody obvious, but they're military, right?
+Powell thought about it. "the lads...look, this may sound bloody obvious, but they're military, right?
 They're operators."

-"Right…?"
+"Right...?"

 "Operators get killed.
 They wouldn't BE operators if they weren't doing a job which carried that risk.
 You do everything you can to keep them alive of course, but the whole point of the service is that you see a job that needs doing and you put good, honest, innocent young men in harm's way to get it done, because fookin' evil as that is, that job'll make the world even worse for not being done."